AdobeDocs/marketo-measure.en/help/marketo-measure-data-warehouse/data-warehouse-access-reader-account.md

    ![](assets/data-warehouse-access-reader-account-2.png)

-1. On this page, you will find the link to your Snowflake data warehouse and your username.
+1. This page has the link to your Snowflake data warehouse and your username.

    ![](assets/data-warehouse-access-reader-account-3.png)